-Occasionally, where there is a larger pool of management investing in the sweet equity pot, this will be structured through a NomineeCo.
+Yes, as mentioned above, where there is a larger pool of management investing in the sweet equity pot, this will often be structured through a NomineeCo.
 Any arrangements put in place with the management team will be subject to a thorough tax analysis to ensure the most beneficial outcome for the participants on any exit.